 05. POLISHING: FOLLOWING THE LIGHT

 The final stage of the process is polishing.
 The lapidarist will use a polishing lap, again primed with fine Diamond powder.
-They will polish each facet to a high sheen, giving the gem a high lustre.
+They will polish each facet to a high sheen, giving the gem a high luster.

 FIND MY PERFECT PIECE